Gerald-Turnip/Gerald-Turnip/README.md

 Wybieram uczciwość zamiast uległości.
 I nie będę wspierał instytucji, które nadużywają swojej pozycji.
 📎 Zrzut ekranu w komentarzu.
-🇬🇧 I regret to announce the cancellation of my concert at Oliwski Ratusz Kultury (ORK), scheduled for June 28.
-Why?
-Because I was threatened with financial penalties of over 800 złotych unless I cancelled another concert scheduled the night before in Sopot.
-Yes.
-Really.
-This came from Andrzej Stańko, Koordynator Wydarzeń Scenicznych at ORK — part of Fundacja Wspólnota Gdańsk, a public NGO meant to support the arts.
-He demanded exclusivity — not for artistic reasons, but because “the venues are 5 km apart.”
-He said I could play both only if I gave up nearly all proceeds from ticket sales.
-💸 That’s not collaboration.
-That’s coercion.
-This isn’t just about me — it disrespects the wider artistic community, especially young musicians doing their diploma recitals in these very venues.
-I’ve reported this incident — with screenshots — to multiple cultural institutions, city departments, and academic bodies.
-Because I have a ZERO TOLERANCE policy for gatekeeping, bullying, and financial blackmail dressed up as “cooperation.”
-I’m choosing integrity over intimidation.
-I won’t support institutions that exploit their position to threaten artists.
-📎 Screenshot in the comments.
 #supportartistsrtists #MusicNotMonopoly #ArtWithoutExploitation #CancelBlackmail #CulturalIntegrity #oliwskiratuszkultury"

 - ## Response and Counter-Allegations by the Stańkos